campjs/campjs-ix/source/call-for-papers/index.md

 lastYearsContent: https://github.com/campjs/campjs-ix/blob/9e85dd60fba080e5ed51bb1187849e52abe21ff9/source/call-for-papers/index.md
 ---

-CampJS call for papers is now open!
-We are looking for both talks and workshops!
-This year, CampJS runs from 10-13th August at Koonjewarre, QLD.

-<a class="btn btn-primary btn-lg" href="https://docs.google.com/forms/d/e/1FAIpQLSfGGf4jZLf4SQNBljGxdxqtOZ7XR_sd4xFSoeZ8qpCJfMeY2A/viewform">Submit a talk/workshop</a>

-Submissions close midnight 29th April 2018.
-You will hear back from us before 1st June.
+Submissions for talks and workshops closed midnight of April 29!
+But you can still run a side activity if you'd like.

-# The (un)conference format
+## The (un)conference format

 Out in the wilderness, CampJS is a very laid back atmosphere and is a great opportunity for first time speakers!